 - 1. Safety - a.
 No preventable accidents, preventable incidents, moving violations, or citations on the job. - b.
 Attends a minimum of two (2) safety meetings per quarter.
 Safety meetings also include safety training, seminars, Municipal and/or Association Safety Committee meetings, and similar presentation attended on behalf of the MOA.
 If no safety meeting was provided to the employee by the employer, this will result in satisfactory completion of the safety meeting for that quarter. - c.
 Follows departmental or MOA safety rules that have been provided and discussed with the employee. - 2.
 Dependability/Reliability. - a.
 Zero unauthorized absences each quarter. - b.
 No more than one employee failure to follow departmental attendance policy and/or reporting process per quarter. - 3.
+Employee Conduct

-Employee Conduct undisputed by the employee, settled, or resolved so that some discipline is either imposed or upheld in arbitration in accordance with the CBA.
+Employee conduct resulting in a disciplinary action report (DAR) eliminates eligibility for that quarter.
+To do so, the DAR must be undisputed by the employee, settled, or resolved so that some discipline is either imposed or upheld in arbitration in accordance with the CBA.
 If the DAR is successfully challenged in arbitration, and the arbitrator completely exonerates the employee, the employee will be treated as eligible in this category.